Juzbox/gazaplatsenWiki/source/content/index.md

 ---
-title: Welcome to the wiki!
+title: Welcome to the mapping Gazaplatsen wiki!
 ---

 ![[IntroSlides_HugoP(2)(1).jpg]]